jacob-barna/TripleJR/Designing for Software Security Engineering.md

 * --Jacob - Extra time for assignment .
 * --Jacob - Lots of research, lots of learning .
 * --Ronald - extra time helped me really think about developing a strong DFD; this assignment helped me look at certain threat actors i wasn't thinking about .
+* --Jill - Extra time was nice to have.

 #### * What didn't go well:
 * --Jacob - problems with Threat modeling tool 2016 deleting data and freezing .
 * --Ronald - noticed that when generating my report to HTML, weird stuff seems to happen to where ever their was an apostrophe.
+* --Jill - I didn't like that we were taught a new part of the project before we turned in this assignment.
+I felt like my focus had to stay on the current assignment and I may be behind for the next one now.
+* --Jill - the treat model tool froze on me too

 #### * Things we should try:
 * -- Jacob - no ideas .